f-squirrel/f-squirrel.github.io/_posts/2022-09-16-dockerized-cpp-with-vscode.md

 ## VS Code with Docker Support

 VS Code provides Docker support via [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers){:target="_blank"} extension.
-It lets using a Docker container as a full-featured development environment and allows opening any folder inside (or mounted into) a container and taking advantage of Visual Studio Code's full feature set.
+It lets use a Docker container as a full-featured development environment and allows opening any folder inside (or mounted into) a container and taking advantage of Visual Studio Code's full feature set.

 A file `.devcontainer.json` in the top-level directory of the project tells VS Code to re-load it in a Docker container.
 For our example project, it will be like the following: